 The length of the gap fill period is dependent on the surrounding dosimetry exchange frequency, whether it was weekly, monthly, quarterly, or semiannually.
 The gap period must be bounded on both ends with reported dosimetry information.
 This information should only be used to address a gap equal to an exchange period that is bounded on both sides by provided dosimetry data.
-An example is a worker with first- and third-quarter dosimeter results, but no dosimeter results for the second quarter.
-If the claim information (e.g., the worker site records, telephone interview) does not indicate a change in employment and there is no indication that a higher exposure occurred during the period of missing records (as discussed in the previous paragraph), then dose may be assigned for the second quarter that aligns with the assigned dose for the first and third quarters.
+An example is a worker with first- and third-quarter dosimeter results but no dosimeter results for the second quarter.
+If the claim information (e.g., the worker site records, telephone interview) does not indicate a change in employment and there is no indication that a higher exposure occurred during the period of missing records (as discussed in the previous paragraph), then determine an appropriate dose that may be assigned to the second quarter.
+This second quarter dose should align with the assigned dose for the first and third quarters.